pic

 Lumbar Decompression

-Lumbar Decompression services offered in Mount Laurel, Sewell, Galloway, Wall, Vineland and West Orange, NJ
+Lumbar Decompression services offered in Mount Laurel, Sewell, Galloway, Wall and Vineland, NJ

 Consider lumbar decompression if you suffer from sciatica-caused back pain or another nerve-related problem.
 At Coastal Spine, integrated pain management experts use lumbar decompression (microdiscectomy) to provide long-term relief.
-Call the office in Mount Laurel, Swell, Galloway, Wall Township, Vineland, or West Orange, New Jersey, today to request a lumbar decompression consultation or make your appointment online.
+Call the office in Mount Laurel, Swell, Galloway, Wall Township, or Vineland New Jersey, today to request a lumbar decompression consultation or make your appointment online.

 Lumbar Decompression Q & A